-In a shallow bowl, mix the jerk seasoning with the vegetable oil.
-Add the pork and spoon over the marinade to coat the pork.
-Set aside for 10 mins, or longer if you wish.
+In a shallow bowl, mix the jerk seasoning with the oil.
+Add the pork, spoon over the marinade and coat both sides.
+Set aside for 10 minutes, or longer for fuller flavour if you wish.

-Heat an ovenproof pan or griddle pan for a couple of minutes until hot.
-Add the pork medallions to the pan and cook for three minutes on one side.
-Then turn the medallions over and place the pan in the oven to cook for a further six to eight mins or until the juices run clear.
+Heat an ovenproof frying or griddle pan for a couple of minutes until hot.
+Add the medallions to the pan and cook for 3 minutes on one side.
+Turn the medallions over and place the pan in the oven to cook for a further 6–8 minutes or until the juices run clear.

-Steam or boil the sugar snap peas in a pan of water on the hob and microwave the rice pouches according to pack instructions and stir in the kidney beans.
+Steam or boil the sugar snap peas in a pan of water on the hob for a few minutes and microwave the rice pouches according to pack instructions and stir in the kidney beans.

 Pork loin steaks could also be used, just remember to trim the fat off beforehand.